willem0boone/Edito_R_tutorial/Readme.md

 ## Content
 This tutorial demonstrates how to retrieve data from the Edito data lake.
 There are 2 parts:
-- part 1: retrieve bio-oracle occurrence data stored in a .parquet file.
+- part 1: retrieve Eurobis occurrence data stored in a .parquet file.
 - part 2: retrieve environmental data (e.g. SST) stored in a .zarr file.

 ## editoTools.R